The Production Process

-Drilling: Drilling the Shofar is also a highly skilled act – you have to locate the hollow part of each horn and drill it accordingly.
-The longer the drill hole, the harder and more complicated the drilling.
-Any wrong movement might cause the drill to pierce the Shofar and disqualify it.
+Drilling the Shofar is also a highly skilled act – you have to locate the hollow part of each horn and drill it accordingly.
+The longer the drill hole, the harder and more complicated the drilling. ny wrong movement might cause the drill to pierce the Shofar and disqualify it.
 Some Shofars require drilling holes of 30 cm and more.

-Sanding and polishing: The next step involves polishing the Shofar, and deciding what it would look like.
-Each Shofar undergoes 5 different sanding stages: rough, medium and delicate, plus two stages of brushing, medium and delicate.
-Then, the Shofar goes through two stages of polish by flapwheels, that give the Shofar its shining appearance.
+The next step in the process is polishing the shofar, here you decide what its appearance will be.
+Each Shofar undergoes 5 different sanding stages: rough, medium and delicate, plus two stages of brushing, medium and delicate Then, the Shofar goes through two stages of polish by flapwheels, that give the Shofar its shining appearance.

 Some Shofars keep their natural texture, while others are polished until they are completely smooth.
 Anyone can choose the amount of polish they like.

 There are many variables in the horn that affect the sound of the shofar, such as the size of the horn, its thickness, the size of the resonator box, the length of the bore and more.
 At Kol Shofar, we specialize in tuning and improving the sound of the Shofar.
 Thanks to our ample knowledge and skill, we know what is the best sound your Shofar can make and how to produce it.